mabq/arch-base/README.md

    - Securely erase the disk before installation (`false` by default, if enabled the playbook will take several hours to complete even on SSDs).
    - Detects the firmware type and creates partitions accordingly.
    - Encrypts the root partition using [LUKS](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#LVM_on_LUKS) and configures two [LVM](https://wiki.archlinux.org/title/LVM) logical volumes (on top of it), one for root `/` (32gb by default) and one for `/home` (remaining disk space).
-   - Installs only the basic packages.
+   - Installs only basic packages and Ansible.
    - Performs basic configurations:
      - Detects disk type and enables TRIM if supported.
      - Enables `sshd` and `NetworkManager` services.
      - Sets the console keymap.
      - Configures the locales.
-     - Sets the `hostname`.
+     - Sets the hostname.
-     - Generate the initial RAM filesystem for both kernels (`linux` and `linux-lts`).
+     - Generates the initial RAM file system for both kernels (`linux` and `linux-lts`).
 Automatically adds a key file so you won't need to type the disk encryption password during the boot process.
      - Configures GRUB as the boot loader.
      - Optionally sets up a swap file.
+     - Creates the user account (the username must be passed as a command-line argument)
+     - Disables root login (by default.
+When set to false, the encryption password will be used as root password)

+> Some actions in this script use the `ansible.builtin.command` module instead of the specialized module for that type of action, this is because the specialized module would affect the Live Environment, not the actual installation.
+For example, the `ansible.builtin.user` module would create the user in the Live Environment instead of the actual installation.

 ## Before running the script